Alexandra Stan vs. Marcel Prodan: Reception and aftermath

-In a 2021 interview, Stan said she was dissatisfied with the lawsuit's outcome since she felt that Prodan's sentence did not equal to his felony and its negative impact on her career.
-She also alleged that Prodan had been owing her an estimated €2 million, and expressed displeasure about the €25,000 in damages she received because they came near to the court-related costs she had to pay.
-Furthermore, the singer criticized Romanian's law system for treating her case with a lack of seriousness, saying the she was "fighting the system on her own".
-Romanian commentator Mircea Toma observed that the incident was treated "in a derisory way" by Romanian media, writing that "[a] woman who is beaten is subject of irony, something sensationalist and the violence itself is not condemned".
+In a 2021 interview, Stan said she was dissatisfied with the lawsuit's outcome since she felt that Prodan's sentence did not equate to his felony and its negative impact on her career.
+She also alleged that Prodan owed her an estimated €2 million, and expressed displeasure about the €25,000 in damages she received because they came near to the court-related costs she had to pay.
+Furthermore, the singer criticized Romania's judicial system for treating her case with a lack of seriousness, saying the she was "fighting the system on her own".
+Romanian commentator Mircea Toma observed that the incident was treated "in a derisory way" by Romanian media, writing that "[a] woman who is beaten is [the] subject of irony, something sensationalist and the violence itself is not condemned".
 However, Toma saw the legal case as a "good opportunity for society to debate domestic violence."
 The incident and its media coverage resulted in national discussions related to and in tightening the Romanian law concerning the restraining order in situations involving domestic violence.

 Stan received widespread support on social media.
 The incident was noted to be the source of inspiration for the singer's follow-up work.
 Her song "Thanks for Leaving" (2014) reportedly discusses her recovery, while the title of "9 Lives" (2017) alludes to the event; according to Gheorghe Chelu of Click! magazine, "no trouble has ever managed to bring [Stan] down".
 In late 2013, the singer launched the anti-domestic violence campaign Nu bate!
 Mai bine cântă!
 (Don't hit!
-Better sing!), and was part of Pro TV's campaign Femeia ca o pradă (The woman as a prey) in September 2019.
+Better sing!), and was part of Pro TV's campaign Femeia ca o pradă (The woman as prey) in September 2019.